-Posted On behalf of Pfeifer Morgan & Stesiak on May 01, 2012 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on May 01, 2012 in Personal Liability

 When you've been injured in the State of Indiana, in nearly any case, you can legally open a civil suit against the person or persons you feel are responsible for the accident.
 A judge will determine whether or not there is sufficient evidence to proceed with a trial, and may recommend settlement negotiations as an alternative, but if there is enough evidence, nearly any case can go to trial.

 This process is lengthy and expensive, and it can also entail a great deal of stress and worry for the plaintiff and defendant.
 In short, it's a very serious, lengthy ordeal.
 The only cases which should be pursued are those both with a relatively high probability of success, and those with a relatively high expected payout.

 But how do you determine those things?

 How do you know how much you should expect to win in a personal injury law suit?

 How do you know whether or not your case is likely to be successful?